 How long do the effects last?

-The effect of alcohol varies greatly from person to person and depends on individual factors, including gender, age, size, mood, medical conditions, and whether it is taken together with other drugs.
+The effect of alcohol varies greatly from person to person and depends on things like gender, age, size, mood, medical conditions, and whether it is taken together with other drugs.

 What are the effects?

-Alcohol is the most commonly used drug in Australia and is the second leading cause of drug-related death and hospital admissions after tobacco.
-Some harms are associated with drinking too much on one occasion (e.g. injuries, unsafe sex, alcohol poisoning) while other harms are associated with regular drinking (e.g. liver problems, addiction).
+Alcohol is the most commonly used drug in Australia.
+After tobacco, it is the second leading cause of drug-related death and hospital admissions.
+Some harms are linked to drinking too much on one occasion (e.g. injuries, unsafe sex, alcohol poisoning) while other harms are linked to regular drinking (e.g. liver problems, addiction).